vyperlang/vyper/docs/interfaces.rst

     @view
     @external
     def delegated(addr: address) -> bool:
-        pass
+        ...

     # ...

-If you want to do an external call to another contract, Vyper provides an external interface extract utility as well.
+If you want to export it as an inline interface, Vyper provides a utility to extract that as well.

 ::